Vintage Rod and Reel Restoration Specialists

 We pay careful attention to detail when restoring your old, antique, and vintage fishing rods and reels.
 We spend a great deal of time researching your vintage rod or reel to give us a feel of what it looked like the day it came off the factory floor before we even think about picking up a tool.
 Should you decide to "improve" on the look, we can do that as well.
 Just let us know what you want and then rest assured your family heirloom will be in good hands!

 Many people ask us, "How long will it take to restore my vintage rod or reel".
 If you are in a big rush and are looking for a quick turnaround, we are probably not going to be that guy.
-Because we spend a great deal of time researching and due to the fact that we like to take our time and do it right - even if it means re-doing over and over again to get it right - it takes several months or more.
+Because we spend a great deal of time researching and due to the fact that we like to take our time and do it right - even if it means re-doing over and over again to get it right.
+Three to six months is not out of the norm.
 You don't want anyone to rush through a restoration project.
 We like to advise our customers to just send us the rod and/or reel and try to forget about it.
 Trust that we are doing the very best job we can do and when you do receive it back, it is something you can take pride in and hand it down for generations to come.

 Vintage Rod and Reel Restoration Pricing

 Different approaches are required for rod and reel restoration depending on the blank material, availability of parts, and the degree of difficulty.
 We cannot possibly quote a price without having the rod and/or reel in hand.
 What we can promise is that we will quote a fair and reasonable price for the job.
 What you will receive is a rod and/or reel, beautifully restored that you can be proud to pass down to your grandchildren and great-grandchildren.
-Prices commonly start at $125 and up.
+To get an idea, prices have commonly started at $200.

 For quality vintage restoration of your antique fishing rods and reels, contact Goose Creek Rod & Reel today.
 Your family heirloom will be safe in our hands and the results will be spectacular.